Sebastiaan40/cyclops_paper/paper/draft.md

 - Properly addressing phase defects and adapting the curve can make phasemapping suitable for analysing clinical cases.
 - Refer to preregistration.
+- Additionaly, we encourage research groups to try out this simple example to see whether their detection method can analyse this map correctly.

 This paper is meant to serve as a theoretical backbone to understand how phasemapping can be used in a clinical setting.